 Application Deadlines (including submission of all required supporting materials)

-- February 1 for full consideration for financial aid
+- February 1 for full consideration for assistantships

-Our students have found positions in local, state, and federal government, nonprofits, higher education, the corporate world, and/or have continued on with their education.
-Below are some examples of where our students have been placed:
+Our students are employed in positions in local, state, and federal governments, nonprofits, higher education, the corporate world, and/or have continued on with their education.
+The job placements for 2018-2019 MPA graduates are:

 |Local Gov.||State Gov.||Federal Gov.||Nonprofits|